 When you’re trying new things, you get to learn what you like and don’t like.
 HelloFresh helps you remember which meals were a homerun and which you’d rather pass on with their save meals feature.

-One hurdle to our love for HelloFresh is that they charge shipping.
+One hurdle to my love for HelloFresh is that they charge shipping.
 Although their prices before shipping costs are lower than Blue Apron, this annoying little detail may be enough to make up your mind on which meal kit service to choose.

 Both these meal kit companies are the largest and likely the most reliable choices available.
 If you’re outside of the US, then the choice is simple.
 HelloFresh delivers in Canada, Australia, and Europe, in addition to the US.
 Find out more about how HelloFresh compares to Blue Apron to help choose between these two titans.